Yes, you read that correctly, waterfalls in Texas!

 Capote Falls, Marfa

-Capote Falls in the tallest waterfall in Texas, dropping 175 feet.
+Capote Falls is the tallest waterfall in Texas, dropping 175 feet.

 Fed by Capote Creek, Capote Falls is, unfortunately, located on private property, so you need permission to visit.

-If you are determined to see this West Texas waterfall, you can ask permission from the land owner or take a helicopter tour from the town of Marfa.
+If you are determined to see this West Texas waterfall, you can ask permission from the land owner or take a helicopter tour from Marfa.

 Westcave Waterfall, Westcave Preserve

-A visit to Westcave waterfall and Westcave Preserve is the perfect stop on your Austin to Fredericksburg road trip as it is located between Hamilton Pool and Pedernales Falls.
+A visit to Westcave Falls and Preserve is the perfect stop on your Austin to Fredericksburg road trip, as they are located between Hamilton Pool and Pedernales Falls.

 Westcave Waterfall is a 40-foot waterfall that empties into a pool, creating a pretty little grotto behind it.

-If you are planning to visit Texas Hill Country gem, take note that you can only do so on a guided tour.
+If you plan to visit this Texas Hill Country gem, note that you can only do so on a guided tour.

-Tours of Westcave Preserve Falls are offered on weekends.
-We recommend making as reservation prior to your visit to Westcave Preserve Falls as the tours fill up!
+Westcave Preserve Falls offers weekend tours.
+We recommend making a reservation prior to your visit, as the tours fill up!

 Visit their website for complete details and to make reservations for your visit to Round Mountain.